jts272/pp1-happy-bees-cafe/README.md

 ## Features:

+In determining the [scope](#scope) of the project, I planned to use 4 pages as the core of the site:

+- Homepage - Sets the scene, shows important information of opening times.
+A brief introduction to the business and invitations to explore the rest of the site or user reviews on an external webpage.

+- Menu - A fundamental feature of a cafe.
+Contains the full menu as presented on the cafe's own printed media.
+Users would expect to find the most up to date pricing here.

+- Gallery - After browsing the menu, the user's appetite would be whetted to see the food on offer.
+I would select a broad range of different food to showcase the standards and variety on offer.

+- Order Form - Give users the option to interact with the business directly by placing an order.
+The form would follow a logical flow to guide users to their purchase.

+In order to ensure the user is given proper feedback to confirm their actions, 2 further pages would need to be established:

+- Thank You Page - Upon sucessful completion of the form, it is essential that the user has their input confirmed.

+- 404 Page - In the event of a browsing error, this page playfully informs the user that the page cannot be found and offers to guide them safely back to the homepage.

+Here we will explore the webpages in further detail:

 ### Homepage:
 - Header
   - The company name and logo is featured prominently.
 As the user would expect, clicking this navigates back to the homepage.